Student Disciplinary Procedures

 Any student against whom a sanction is imposed by a faculty member as a result of an allegation of academic dishonesty shall have the right to appeal the sanction to the Vice President of Student Services.
-The appeal must be filed with the Dean within five (5) business days after the student is first made aware of the date that the decision has been made to impose a sanction and must include: (1) a copy of the faculty member's written allegation of academic dishonesty; (2) a statement of the sanction imposed; (3) the dates on which the student received the written allegation and on which the student responded to the allegation; (4) the nature of the student's response to the faculty member concerning the allegation; and (5) the rationale for the appeal of the sanction.
-The student shall have the option of admitting to the Dean the act of academic dishonesty and proposing an alternative sanction.
+The appeal must be filed with the Vice President within five (5) business days after the student is first made aware of the date that the decision has been made to impose a sanction and must include: (1) a copy of the faculty member's written allegation of academic dishonesty; (2) a statement of the sanction imposed; (3) the dates on which the student received the written allegation and on which the student responded to the allegation; (4) the nature of the student's response to the faculty member concerning the allegation; and (5) the rationale for the appeal of the sanction.
+The student shall have the option of admitting to the Vice President the act of academic dishonesty and proposing an alternative sanction.

 - Find the accused not guilty and dismiss the case.

 - Refer the student to a counselor for personalized assistance.